cesarferreira/needle/README.md

 Included PRs:
 - PRs **authored by you**
 - PRs where **you are explicitly requested as a reviewer (User)**
-  (team review requests are ignored)
+  (team review requests are ignored unless `--include-team-requests`)

 For each PR it computes:
 - Latest commit SHA